outdreamer/build-a-cure/docs/tasks/solution_workflows.md

           - how does a prediction function problem develop?
             - when there are many variables interacting & many variable interaction types & random injection points (a problem of complexity)
             - identify & solve the cause of this complexity problem:
-              - decomposing variable interactions & how they develop can solve prediction function problems
+              - applying structures like cause to variable interactions & their change types can solve prediction function problems

     - apply problem-solution interaction structures to solution automation workflows